-Green banks are non-depository financial intermediaries formed to address one or more sustainability objectives-usually, but not exclusively climate change mitigation-focused on specific markets, typically in a defined geographic area (e.g., state, county, or city).
+Green Banks are non-depository financial intermediaries formed to address one or more sustainability objectives-usually, but not exclusively climate change mitigation-focused on specific markets, typically in a defined geographic area (e.g., state, county, or city).
 These institutions may be constituted as a state or local government agency, a non-profit affiliated with state or local government, or an independent non-profit.
-Green banks are often capitalized with government funding, supplemented by private sector capital (e.g., loans), and in the case of non-profit green banks, augmented by philanthropic support.
-As such, green banks typically constitute a form of either public-private partnership or public-private-philanthropic partnership.
-The degree to which green banks have received initial or ongoing public support varies significantly between green banks.
-As they do not take customer deposits, green banks are typically unregulated institutions, with institutional oversight from either a government agency and/or an independent Board of Directors.
+Green Banks are often capitalized with government funding, supplemented by private sector capital (e.g., loans), and in the case of non-profit Green Banks, augmented by philanthropic support.
+As such, Green Banks typically constitute a form of either public-private partnership or public-private-philanthropic partnership.
+The degree to which Green Banks have received initial or ongoing public support varies significantly between Green Banks.
+As they do not take customer deposits, Green Banks are typically unregulated institutions, with institutional oversight from either a government agency and/or an independent Board of Directors.

-A nonprofit with a mission to halt climate change by accelerating investment in clean energy technologies, the Coalition for Green Capital (CGC) advocates for, creates, and implements "Green Bank" finance institutions (Coalition for Green Capital, 2023).
-According to CGC, green banks are "mission-driven institutions that use innovative financing to accelerate the transition to clean energy and fight climate change" (Coalition for Green Capital, 2023).
-The CGC explains that "[b]eing mission-driven means that Green Banks care about deploying clean energy rather than maximizing profit" (Coalition for Green Capital, 2023).
-Addressing climate change is the priority-in CGC's words, "[a]II

-Green Banks have the mission to address climate change, though many also have additional objectives such as improving resiliency or serving low-income communities" (Coalition for Green Capital, 2023).
+A nonprofit with a mission to halt climate change by accelerating investment in clean energy technologies, the Coalition for Green Capital (CGC) advocates for, creates, and implements "Green Bank" finance institutions (CGC, 2023).
+According to CGC, Green Banks are "mission-driven institutions that use innovative financing to accelerate the transition to clean energy and fight climate change" (Coalition for Green Capital [CGC], 2023).
+The CGC explains that "[b]eing mission-driven means that Green Banks care about deploying clean energy rather than maximizing profit" (Coalition for Green Capital [CGC], 2023).
+Addressing climate change is the priority-in CGC's words, "[a]II Green Banks have the mission to address climate change, though many also have additional objectives such as improving resiliency or serving low-income communities" (Coalition for Green Capital [CGC], 2023).

-Part of CGC, the American Green Bank Consortium (AGBC) is a membership organization for green banks, capital providers, developers, and other clean energy supporters (Coalition for Green Capital, 2023).
-In CGC's 2022 Annual Report, published in March 2023, it states that the AGBC membership-principally green banks-comprised "39 clean energy investors and lenders, both active and not yet funded entities, including local and state green banks, CDFIs, credit unions, state-sponsored agencies, and other nonprofit organizations."
-(Coalition for Green Capital, 2023).
-The current number of green banks is higher, as many jurisdictions have recently formed, or are currently forming, green banks.
-In 2022, active green banks invested \$1.51 billion in clean energy projects (Coalition for Green Capital, 2023).
+Part of CGC, the American Green Bank Consortium (AGBC) is a membership organization for Green Banks, capital providers, developers, and other clean energy supporters (CGC, 2023).
+In CGC's 2022 Annual Report, published in March 2023, it states that the AGBC membership-principally Green Banks- comprised "39 clean energy investors and lenders, both active and not yet funded entities, including local and state Green Banks, CDFIs, credit unions, state-sponsored agencies, and other nonprofit organizations."
+(CGC, 2023).
+The current number of Green Banks is higher, as many jurisdictions have recently formed, or are currently forming, Green Banks.
+In 2022, active Green Banks invested \$1.51 billion in clean energy projects (CGC, 2023).

-The largest green bank is the New York Green Bank, established by the state in 2013, with total assets of \$1.04 billion as of March 31, 2023 (NY Green Bank, 2023).
-Green banks often co-invest and catalyze other institutions to provide capital through not only their balance sheet lending, but through establishing financing programs for third-party lenders, providing credit enhancement for other capital providers, and other means.
-As a result, CGC estimated its green bank network has caused over \$14.8 billion in investment since 2011 (Coalition for Green Capital, 2023).
+The largest Green Bank is the New York Green Bank, established by the state in 2013, with total assets of \$1.04 billion as of March 31, 2023 (NY Green Bank, 2023).
+Green Banks often co-invest and catalyze other institutions to provide capital through not only their balance sheet lending, but through establishing financing programs for third-party lenders, providing credit enhancement for other capital providers, and other means.
+As a result, CGC estimated its Green Bank network has caused over \$14.8 billion in investment since 2011 (CGC, 2023).